-The UCLR Analysis Exhibit is expected to be completed on a net basis with net being defined by the Appointed Actuary in the AAR.
+The UCLR Analysis Exhibit should be completed on a net basis, with the Appointed Actuary defining "net" in the AAR.
 For instance, if the Appointed Actuary has completed his or her net analysis gross of intra-group reinsurance, the UCLR Analysis Exhibit should also be completed on this basis.
 Any adjustments to the net basis as reported in the AAR (e.g. industry pools or inter-company reinsurance) should be made in Lines 14 and 15 of the "Total" page.

-It is the Appointed Actuary's responsibility to ensure the accuracy of the UCLR Analysis Exhibit and accompanying electronic filing.
+The Appointed Actuary is responsible for ensuring the accuracy of the UCLR Analysis Exhibit and accompanying electronic filing.